Toron: The castle

 The castle of Toron occupies a steep hill, in fact a Bronze Age tell, north to the village of Tibnin, at a height of 725 m above sea level.
 It is oval in shape with its outline following the contours of the tell.
 It once had twelve rectangular towers with one of them - to the south - having been the donjon.
 The castle, razed in 1266 by the Mamluks was rebuilt 500 years later in the mid-18th century by the Shiite sheikh Nasif al-Nassar during his struggle against the Ottoman rule.
 He used the ruins of the medieval walls as a basis for his rebuilding campaign and thus the castle today mainly appears as an Ottoman construction.
 The castle was then used as the home and base of the House of El-Assaad, the family of Nasif.

 In 1881 it was noted that it was the residence of the local Governor, and that about twenty Muslims lived there.

+The castle was damaged during the Israeli invasion of Lebanon in late 2024, and one of the medieval walls collapsed.